Delve.ai

 The Challenges with Synthetic Users

-No matter how fancy AI gets there are way too many limitations of synthetic users than meets the eye.
+No matter how fancy AI gets, there are way too many limitations of synthetic users than meets the eye.
 Synthetic personas are built using machine learning models, so they are very useful in scenarios where actual customer data is scarce or limited.
 However, there are some things you need to know before incorporating them into your workflow.

 To begin with, synthetic personas have a tough time capturing the full range of human behavior and actions; their responses can be too simplified, generic, or logical.
 Human beings are not always logical – we are influenced by various internal and external factors (like our personal experiences, personalities, opinions, and values) that govern the way we function and respond to things.

 Artificial intelligence and machine learning systems, the foundations of synthetic personas, are not yet able to comprehend these factors.
-For instance, AI respondents always want to please the interviewer, fully complete any given task, and answer questions in the affirmative (a phenomenon called sycophancy).
+For instance, AI respondents always want to please the person running the study, fully complete any given task, and answer questions in the affirmative (a phenomenon called sycophancy).
 They provide one-dimensional responses, and seem to care about everything; providing a long list of needs, challenges, and interests.
 People don’t have such lists – they care about specific things, and other things don’t even cross their minds.

 sycophancy in synthetic personas

 In their paper titled, “A Manager and an AI Walk into a Bar: Does ChatGPT Make Biased Decisions Like We Do?”
 Chen et al. found that ChatGPT is often unable to replicate effects that characterize customer behavior, like the sunk cost fallacy.
 People continue bidding on an item even after the price has gone beyond what it's worth, just because they want to win the bid.
-There is further no hierarchy in their responses – how do you understand what’s important and what’s not?
+There is no hierarchy in their responses – how do you understand what’s important and what’s not?

 Another concern is the data used to create synthetic personas; if the training data is biased, the responses will contain and perpetuate stereotypes.
 Data scarcity also makes it difficult to represent underrepresented or marginalized users.
-Validation is tricky too.
+Validation is tricky, too.
 It's not easy to test synthetic users against real-world situations and outcomes.
 They need to be constantly monitored, updated, and verified with real user data.
 We are talking about data that’s anonymized and does not reveal sensitive customer information.

 Even though you have all these things crossed off your checklist, integrating synthetic users into your existing systems can prove to be difficult.
 Technical and data problems aside, convincing skeptical stakeholders about their usefulness might be your biggest challenge.
 Worse, your company might get accustomed to using synthetic customers for user research and not want to invest in the real thing.